 Donnellys Castle

-Another great spot to the north of town, Donnellys Castle is a granite rock formation that is known as one of the iconic bushranger lookouts back in more lawless days.
+Another great spot to the north of town, Donnellys Castle, is a granite rock formation that is known as one of the iconic bushranger lookouts back in more lawless days.
 It’s certainly not as well known as Girraween National Park, but we think it’s almost just as impressive.
-There are boulders to scramble, trails to explore and spectacular views from the top.
+There are massive granite boulders to scramble, trails to explore, and spectacular views from the top.

-It’s especially great for kids, with some more accessible parts than Girraween’s larger boulders.
-It’s one of the best places to head for a walk near Stanthorpe.
+It’s especially great for kids, with some more accessible parts than Girraween’s larger local boulders.
+It’s one of the best places to head to for a walk near Stanthorpe.

 Squeezing through some boulders at Donnelly’s Castle